TReed1104/odin-api/README.md

 ### API - Nose2 - 0.9.1
 Nose2 is an extension of the Python Unit-test module, we use this as part of our unit, feature and integration testing.
 The project is set to export the results of these tests as JUnit XML files.

+### API - Requests - 2.22.0
+Requests is a library used for easily implementing HTTP GET/PUSH/POST/DELETE requests in python.
+Its through this package that the API requests data from the other APIs in the stack.

 <br>

 ---